sebaOsice/drizzlyBearKit/README.md

 # drizzlyBearKit
-FullStack EthDapp DevBox
+FullStack EthDapp DevBox 10/2020

-[NodeJS,React,Truffle,Drizzle,Solidity]
+Skills needed :
+JS, NodeJS,
+React,Truffle,
+Drizzle,Solidity

+Requirements :

+NodeJS
+NPM
+React
+Truffle
+Ganache
+GIT

+Suggested IDE (Full Support) :

+Microsoft VSCode

 ## What is drizzlyBear about

-> DrizzlyBearKit s for those Devs who wanna iterate quick and want to save a bit of time on the next project DrizzlyBear requires NodeJS, React, Truffle, and Ganche when you have those your ready to start dancing with a drizzlybear Find out for yourself how easy this is ...
+> DrizzlyBearKit is for those Devs who wanna iterate quick and want to save a bit of time on the next project DrizzlyBear requires NodeJS, React, Truffle, and Ganche when you have those your ready to start dancing with a drizzlybear Find out for yourself how easy this is ...